Atypical Genitalia (Differences of Sex Development)

 Approach

 As children grow from infancy to adolescence to adulthood, their medical and social needs evolve.
-The Sex Development Program’s multidisciplinary staff collaborates with patients as they transition into adolescents to ensure that they have accurate information and continued access to supportive and comprehensive care.
+The Supportive Program for a Range of Urogenital Traits (SPROUT)’s multidisciplinary staff collaborates with patients as they transition into adolescents to ensure that they have accurate information and continued access to supportive and comprehensive care.

 Detection & Diagnosis